Invest Gulf Free shortlist

 • Service charge underquote: towers with pools and gyms at AED 10/sqft estimates often deliver AED 16+.

-• Heavy 2026 handovers nearby: supply-heavy areas run 8–12% vacancy per knowledge base — check Trakheesi pipeline.
+• Heavy 2026 handovers nearby: supply-heavy areas run 8–12% vacancy based on current market notes — check Trakheesi pipeline.

 Sports City vs highest-yield alternatives